ComposableFi/composable-ibc/hyperspace/README.md

 ./target/release/hyperspace
 ```

+## NB: Prepare for Ethereum

+hyperspace-ethereum uses yui-ibc-solidity as the IBC implementation for contracts.

+You must run `make generate-ethereum-json` from the `/hyperspace` directory to generate
+the required json files for the contract storage-layout, ABI, and light-client ABI.

 ### Running Hyperspace - CLI Interface

 The CLI interface can be used to start the relayer from a config file and also perform the IBC setup on both chains.
 It assumes that `hyperspace` was already built.